Jump to:Page Content

-Applied microeconomics, focusing on development economics, labor economics and political economy.
-Specifically interested in the role of social capital on economic outcomes, inefficiencies in public service delivery and individual investment choices under uncertainty and risk.
+Applied microeconomics, with a focus on development economics, labor economics and political economy.
+Raissa is interested in the role of social capital on economic outcomes, inefficiencies in public service delivery, and individual investment choices under uncertainty and risk.

-Development economics, labor economics, and applied econometrics; understanding the determinants of occupational mobility in rural South Asia; understanding the role of information in explaining technology adoption in agriculture.
-Please also see Nilesh's personal web site.
+Development economics, labor economics, and applied econometrics; understanding the determinants of occupational mobility in rural South Asia; and understanding the role of information in explaining technology adoption in agriculture.
+Learn more about Nilesh.

 Environmental and natural resource economics; institutional economics; comparative development.